-This setting affects the length of the depth of field.
-The higher F-stop you use, the deeper your depth of field.
+The Iris setting affects the length of the depth of field.
+The higher F-stop you use, the deeper your depth of field, and vice versa.
 Reason: the smaller the aperture, the more focused the light beams will be, resulting in a more focused image.